ziadbaroudi/html-tables-lab-rcdd_202103_leb_few/README.md

 ### Reinforce Our Understanding Of HTML Tables Through Creation

-Okay, now its time to put what we've learned to the test.
+Okay, now it's time to put what we've learned to the test.
 For this challenge, your task is to recreate a table using the following data:

 ![cities by population](https://s3.amazonaws.com/ironboard-learn/us_cities_by_population.png)